iridl/iridl.github.io/docsrc/admin/prerequisites.md

 software.
 This guide does not assume prior familiarity with ansible, but after working through the installation instructions we do recommend that you read the ansible documentation.

-## bitbucket.org account

-The person installing and maintaining the Data Library should have an account with https://bitbucket.org.